ShaunLawrie/PwshSpectreConsole/README.md

 [![GitHub license](https://img.shields.io/github/license/ShaunLawrie/PwshSpectreConsole)](https://github.com/ShaunLawrie/PwshSpectreConsole/blob/main/LICENSE)

 PwshSpectreConsole is a wrapper for the [awesome Spectre.Console library](https://spectreconsole.net/).
-Spectre Console is mostly an async library and it leans heavily on types and extension methods in C# which are very verbose to work with in PowerShell so this module hides away some of the complexity.
+Spectre Console is a dotnet library and it leans heavily on types and extension methods in C# which are very verbose to work with in PowerShell so this module hides away some of the complexity.

-The module doesn't expose the full feature-set of Spectre.Console because the scope of the library is huge and I've focused on the features that I can use to enhance my scripts.
-If you have a feature request, please raise an issue on the GitHub repo or open a PR.
+The module has access to all features available in Spectre.Console.

 ## Installation